We apologise but we are still working on this page.

 Children (Equal Protection from Assault) (Scotland) Act 2019

-The Children (Equal Protection from Assault) (Scotland) Act 2019 will come into force on 7th November 2020.
+The Children (Equal Protection from Assault) (Scotland) Act 2019 came into force on 7th November 2020.

 What is it?